renato3x/webhook-gateway-api/README.md

 ./gradlew run
 ```

 The server will start on `http://0.0.0.0:8080`.
-The database tables are created automatically on the first run.
+Flyway will apply any pending migrations automatically on the first run.

 ### Other Gradle Tasks